jvalue/node-dry-basics/README.md

 # Node DRY

-Reusable libraries for our node microservices.
-These packages do NOT contain any business knowledge, but pure reusable functionality that would repeat over all services.
+Reusable library for our node microservices introducing no further dependencies!
+These package does NOT contain any business knowledge, but pure reusable functionality that would repeat over all services.

 The main repository can be found here: [JValue Open Data Service](https://github.com/jvalue/open-data-service)